The Bureau of Financial Institutions' responsibilities include:

 title lenders, industrial loan associations and mortgage loan originators; registering

-- Credit Unions - examines and supervises state-chartered credit unions.
-Handles consumer complaints against these entities.
+- Depository Supervision examines and supervises state-chartered banks, credit unions and thrift institutions; handles consumer complaints against these entities.

 The bureau has staff specially trained in investigating problems in areas of its